-DOE accepted this multi-tier approach from the outcome of ASRAC working group for the commercial package air conditioners final rule, which updated standard levels with a compliance date of January 1, 2018 for the first tier and January 1, 2023 for the second tier (Energy Efficiency and Renewable Energy Office, Department of Energy 2016).
-This multi-tier approach was strongly supported by industry, efficiency advocates, consumer groups, and utilities for this product category.
+DOE accepted this multi-tier approach from the ASRAC working group for the commercial package air conditioners final rule, which updated standard levels with a compliance date of January 1, 2018 for the first tier and January 1, 2023 for the second tier (Energy Efficiency and Renewable Energy Office, Department of Energy 2016).
+This multi-tier approach was strongly supported by industry, efficiency advocates, consumer groups, and utilities.

 Question 2: What factors should DOE consider in selecting and prioritizing rules and reporting requirements for reform?

 DOE should prioritize promulgating efficiency regulations that account for different regional impacts.
 For example, in 2011, DOE finalized regional regulations for residential central air conditioners and heat pumps.
 Based on levels agreed to by a coalition of stakeholders, the standards set efficiency levels for three regions based on the number of heating degree days and climate zone, a significant improvement compared to the previous version of this regulation.
 DOE should seek such legislative changes for all products where typical uses, performance, savings opportunity and cost/benefit, and consumer impact vary with location.

-In promulgating new or updated efficiency regulations, DOE should leverage existing voluntary standards, such as the ENERGY STAR Program or AHRAE standards, and leverage relevant information associated with the voluntary standards (e.g., shipment data, technology adoption, etc.) to help form the basis of new or updated mandatory standards.
+In promulgating new or updated efficiency regulations, DOE should leverage existing voluntary standards, such as the ENERGY STAR Program or ASHRAE standards, and leverage relevant information associated with the voluntary standards (e.g., shipment data, technology adoption, etc.) to help form the basis of new or updated mandatory standards.
 Leveraging existing data could potentially reduce the costs of undergoing certain efficiency regulations.

 Question 3: How can DOE best obtain and consider accurate, objective information and data about the costs, burdens, and benefits of existing regulations?
 Are there existing sources of data DOE can use to evaluate the post-promulgation effects of regulations over time?
 We invite interested parties to provide data that may be in their possession that documents the costs, burdens, and benefits of existing requirements?

-There are a number of retrospective studies by environmental advocates that have reviewed the impacts of DOE efficiency regulations, which are cited below.
+There are several retrospective studies that have reviewed the impacts of DOE efficiency regulations, some of which are cited below.
 They found that energy efficiency regulations have provided significant economic benefits for consumers through saving energy and freeing up funds for other use, which culminates in broader macroeconomic benefits to both the local and national economy.

 One study examined the impacts of energy efficiency standards on ten residential and commercial electric-powered products.
 The study concluded that for the ten products studied, as efficiency regulations take effect, performance of the products improves and products become more feature-rich (Mauer, et al. 2013).
-Figure 1 provides a graphical representation of price declines for residential clothes washers paired with capacity increases and increased energy efficiency as each new standards update takes effect.

-Figure 1: Clothes washer energy use, volume, and retail price from 1987-2010.

-Source: Mauer, deLaski, Nadel, Fryer, & Young, 2013.